garrandall/popular-music-data/tracks/irresistible-fall-out-boy.md

 You're second hand smoke, second hand smoke
-I breathe you in, but, honey, I don't know what you're doing to me Mon chÃ©ri, but the truth catches up with us eventually Try to say live, live and let live
+I breathe you in, but, honey, I don't know what you're doing to me Mon chéri, but the truth catches up with us eventually Try to say live, live and let live
 But I'm no good, good at lip service
 Except when they're yours, mi amor